vartikabisariya/exerPythUnitTest/README.md

 # Python Unit Test Tutorial

+Note: We have completed most of our assignments in Jupyter Notebooks.
+However, unit testing isn't something you should be doing in Jupyter Notebooks.
+When you go to the video tutorial, you'll notice the presenter starts with a script called calc.py.
+You'll need to do this assignment in VSCode (or an editor of your choice) and create the .py file(s) shown by the presenter.

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.